 Photo 3.
 A Powerful Vista in Healing Present.
 Sometimes creating a meditative space starts with site observation.

-Here are design ideas to create you own sanctuary or healing outdoor space.
+Design ideas to create you own sanctuary or healing outdoor space:

 Create A Powerful Vista.
 Is there are view around your house or apartment you love?
 Is there vista you could create with a new balcony, a renovated deck or a tree house?
 Observe your surroundings from different areas of your house.
 Change your normal eye level by using a ladder around your house.
 You might discover an amazingly peaceful view.